mozilla/addon-sdk/static-files/md/dev-guide/cfx-tool.md

 This initiates an instance of a host application in development mode, and allows you to pipe commands into it from another shell without having to constantly restart it.
-Aside from convenience, for Jetpack Platform developers this has the added benefit of making it easier to detect leaks.
+Aside from convenience, for SDK Platform developers this has the added benefit of making it easier to detect leaks.